-If there is any kind of light in this situation, it's that there are so many wonderful mental health resources and thought leaders supporting the Black community.
+If there is any kind of light in this situation, it's that there are so many wonderful mental health and wellness resources and thought leaders supporting the Black community.
 We've highlighted a few below.
 If you are BIPOC and need some extra love right now, we hope this list will help.
 If you're non-BIPOC, we hope you'll follow these accounts, too, as part of your education.
 This list certainly isn't exhaustive—please DM us with more recommendations and suggestions.
 We'll be updating this regularly.

 Donate to BEAM here.